-The levels of multipliers meet the requirements of Article 13 NC TAR, namely ranging from 1 to 1.5 for quarterly and monthly capacity products and from 1 to 3 for daily and within-day products.
+The proposed levels of multipliers meet the requirements of Article 13 NC TAR, namely ranging from 1 to 1.5 for quarterly and monthly capacity products and from 1 to 3 for daily and within-day products.

-14.2 Setting the levels of seasonal factors and the calculations referred to in Article 15 NC TAR
+13.2 Setting the levels of seasonal factors and the calculations referred to in Article 15 NC TAR

-Seasonal factors for calculating reserve prices for capacity products are not used in the Czech Republic.
+Seasonal factors for calculating reserve prices for capacity products are not used in the Czech Republic and their introduction in the future is not envisaged.
 In relation to the earlier consultations on proposals for the rules of gas market functioning in the Czech Republic, no demand for introducing seasonal transmission tariffs was expressed by the users or the transmission system operator.
 The probable reason is the existence of short-term transmission tariffs, which makes it possible for transmission network users to structure their capacity requirements to a sufficient extent while taking into account the need to cover the costs caused by short-term transmission tariffs.
 Because of the size of the Czech transmission network, no cases occur where, for example, a winter season sees shortages of available transmission capacity and such circumstance, and the related higher costs, have to be reflected in the structure of transmission tariffs.

-14.3 Discounts referred to in Article 9(2) and Article 16 NC TAR
+13.3 Discounts referred to in Article 9 (2) and Article 16 NC TAR

 In the Czech Republic, no LNG facilities or infrastructure developed with the purpose of ending the isolation of EU member states are currently being operated.
-Article 9(2) NC TAR will therefore not be applied.
+Article 9 (2) of the NC TAR will therefore not be applied.